Ken Treybig Website

 ----------------------

-This morning I was reminded of another possible aid to those with low income, dealing with getting their homes “weatherized.”
+Here's another way to get help for those with low income, dealing with getting their homes “weatherized.”
 Some of our members have received help beyond any expectations for fixing window caulking, roof repair, and other items.
 This type of help is often handled through local counties.
 A website to check for members in your congregations who are or may be needing help is:

 Sunset Listing